JonasD24/Gmail-To-Discord-Forwarder/README.md

    - Copy the script code provided in this repository.
    - Open your Google Apps Script editor at [https://script.google.com](https://script.google.com).
    - Create a new project (if you don't already have one).
    - Paste the script code into the script editor.
+(Please first do the configuration though 😃)
    - Save the project and give it an appropriate project name.
    - Click the floppy disk icon to save your project.
    - Click on the clock icon ⏰ on the left